phunware/maas-ads-android-sdk/README.md

 // ...

-PwInterstitialAd interstitialAd = PwAdvertisingModule.get().getInterstitialAdForZone(this, "YOUR_INTERSTITIAL_ZONE_ID");
+PwInterstitialAd interstitialAd = PwInterstitialAd.getInstance(this, "YOUR_INTERSTITIAL_ZONE_ID");
 interstitialAd.show();
 ````

-Advanced implementation can be found in the [example code](Sample/sample/src/main/java/com/phunware/advertising/sample/ExampleActivity.java).
+An advanced implementation can be found in the [example code](sample/src/main/java/com/phunware/advertising/sample/ExampleActivity.java).

 ### Video Ads Usage